At a Glance

 - Excellent working knowledge of current QHSE legislation and compliance.

-- Have experience of drafting policies and procedures and participating in external accreditation audits.
+- Experience of drafting policies and procedures and participating in external accreditation audits.

-- Have a good understanding of CDM 2015 regulations and construction QHSE compliance.
+- A good understanding of CDM 2015 regulations and construction QHSE compliance.

 - Experience of Document Management Systems.